DC motor: Electromagnetic motors

+Commutation

 Brushed

 The brushed DC electric motor generates torque directly from DC power supplied to the motor by using internal commutation, stationary magnets (permanent or electromagnets), and rotating electromagnets.

 Advantages of a brushed DC motor include low initial cost, high reliability, and simple control of motor speed.
 Disadvantages are high maintenance and low life-span for high intensity uses.
 Maintenance involves regularly replacing the carbon brushes and springs which carry the electric current, as well as cleaning or replacing the commutator.
 These components are necessary for transferring electrical power from outside the motor to the spinning wire windings of the rotor inside the motor.

 Brushes are usually made of graphite or carbon, sometimes with added dispersed copper to improve conductivity.
 In use, the soft brush material wears to fit the diameter of the commutator, and continues to wear.
 A brush holder has a spring to maintain pressure on the brush as it shortens.
 For brushes intended to carry more than an ampere or two, a flying lead will be molded into the brush and connected to the motor terminals.
 Very small brushes may rely on sliding contact with a metal brush holder to carry current into the brush, or may rely on a contact spring pressing on the end of the brush.
 The brushes in very small, short-lived motors, such as are used in toys, may be made of a folded strip of metal that contacts the commutator.